opensafely/documentation/docs/data-provider-integration.md

 specifications for both OpenSAFELY users and data providers.

 An OpenSAFELY backend implements one or more of these specifications.
-Each specification covers a specific health care data domain.
+Each specification covers a specific healthcare data domain.

 For each data column in a Contract, the Contract details: